openxc/vi-firmware/docs/config/reference.rst

   string state value back to its original numerical value.
 Defaults to a built-in numerical handler.

-.. _value-handlers:
+.. _signal-decoders:

-Value Handlers
+Signal Decoder
 --------------

-The default value handler for each signal is a simple passthrough, translating the signal's value from engineering units to something more usable (using the defined factor and offset).
+The default decoder for each signal is a simple passthrough, translating the signal's value from engineering units to something more usable (using the defined factor and offset).
 Some signals require additional processing that you may wish to do within the VI and not on the host device.
 Other signals may need to be combined to make a composite signal that's more meaningful to developers.

 An good example is steering wheel angle.
 For an app developer to get a value that ranges from e.g. -350 to +350, we need to combine two different signals - the angle and the sign.
-If you want to make this combination happen inside the VI, you can use a custom handler.
+If you want to make this combination happen inside the VI, you can use a custom decoder.

-You may also need a custom handler to return a value of a type other than float.
-A handler is provided for dealing with boolean values, the ``booleanHandler`` - if you specify that as your signal's ``handler`` the resulting JSON will contain ``true`` for 1.0 and ``false`` for 0.0.
-If you want to translate integer state values to string names (for parsing as an enum, for example) you will need to write a value handler that returns a ``char*``.
+You may also need a custom decoder to return a value of a type other than float.
+A decoder is provided for dealing with boolean values, the ``booleanDecoder`` - if you specify that as your signal's ``decoder`` the resulting JSON will contain ``true`` for 1.0 and ``false`` for 0.0.
+There is also a ``stateDecoder`` for translating integer state values to string names.

 For this example, we want to modify the value of ``steering_wheel_angle`` by setting the sign positive or negative based on the value of the other signal (``steering_angle_sign``).
 Every time a CAN signal is received, the new value is stored in memory.
-Our custom handler ``handleSteeringWheelAngle`` will use that to adjust the raw steering wheel angle value.
-Modify the input JSON file to set the ``handler`` attribute for the steering wheel angle signal to ``handleSteeringWheelAngle``.
+Our custom decoder ``decodeSteeringWheelAngle`` will use that to adjust the raw steering wheel angle value.
+Modify the input JSON file to set the ``decoder`` attribute for the steering wheel angle signal to ``decodeSteeringWheelAngle``.

 Add this to the top of ``signals.cpp`` (or if using the mapping file, add it to a separate ``.cpp`` file and then add that filename to the ``extra_sources``